zliobaite/zliobaite.github.io/_posts/2013-11-19-online-regression.md

 y = b_1x_1 + b_2x_2 + \ldots + b_kx_k + e = XB + e,
 $$where the vector $B = (b_1, b_2,\ldots,b_r)^T$ contains the parameters of the linear model (regression coefficients), and $e$ is a random error.

-Simple and common way to estimate the regression parameters from data is to minimize the empirical mean squared error.
+Simple and common way to estimate the regression parameters from data is to minimise the empirical mean squared error.
 We take a historical dataset of $n$ observations, where
 $\mathbf{X}  = (X_1^T, X_2^T, \ldots, X_n^T)^T$ and
 $\mathbf{y} = (y_1,y_2,\ldots,y_n)^T$, and have a closed form solution, which is
 $$